relops/sqlc/README.md

 Joins
 -----

-There is basic support for support for joins:
+There is basic support for joins:

 ```go
 // Renders `SELECT foo.bar, quux.col FROM foo JOIN quux